 What options to look for while buying term insurance to make a complete solution for your needs?

 As a self-employed person, you are likely to have some particular financial requirements distinct from salaried individuals.
-Term insurance plans by reputed insurers can be customised to suit every such need.
-Here are a few alternatives that you can consider while buying term insurance to maximise its benefits:
+Term insurance plans by reputed insurers can be customized to suit every such need.
+Here are a few alternatives that you can consider while buying term insurance to maximize its benefits:

 A) Select a limited pay option